A boy smiles as he picks corn in a cornfield.

 Global Challenges

-Hunger at an all-time high as global food security continues to fall
+Hunger remains at an all-time high as global food security continues to fall

 Food security is increasingly challenging for people around the world.
-Rising food and energy prices, global conflicts, and the effects of climate change are all magnifying hunger and malnutrition worldwide.
-An estimated 238 million people in 48 countries are facing high levels of acute food insecurity—countries like Somalia, Nigeria, Ethiopia, Sudan, Senegal and the Democratic Republic of the Congo.
-That’s an increase of 21.6 million more people since 2022.
+Rising food and energy prices, armed conflicts, and the effects of climate change are all magnifying hunger and malnutrition worldwide.
+An estimated 281.6 million people in 59 countries are facing high levels of acute food insecurity—countries like Somalia, Senegal, Sudan, Zimbabwe and Malawi.
+That’s an increase of 23.8 million people since 2023.

 Approximately nine million people die every year of hunger and hunger-related diseases—more than the deaths from AIDS, malaria and tuberculosis combined.
 Over three million of those deaths are children under five.